getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

 1. Create a Carina cluster by using the `carina create` command.
 Replace `mycluster` with the name of your cluster.

     ```bash
-    $ carina create mycluster --wait --nodes=2 --autoscale
+    $ carina create mycluster --wait --segments=2 --autoscale

     mycluster    container1-4G    2    true    active

     Read more about the parameters below:
     * --wait       wait for swarm cluster completion
-    * --nodes=1    number of nodes for the initial cluster
+    * --segments=1    number of segments for the initial cluster
     * --autoscale  Turn autoscale on or off.
 Turning it on means that Carina automatically adds segments as they are needed.
     ```